Photos Courtesy of the Grand Falls-Windsor Heritage Society.

 Manuscript in Progress

-The story is told from three points-of-view and in a dual timeline: the beginning of the 20th century and the late 1970s.
+The story is a braided narrative told from three points-of-view, spanning 1905-1941.
 It is set in locations as diverse as London, England, New York City, and the curious island of Newfoundland.

 Musings on Writing